 Overall, it’s a very popular chainsaw and it’s hard to find any cons or negative comments about it.

-It has all of the features that were common to Husky chainsaws back when it was manufactured.
+It has all of the features common to Husky chainsaws back when they were manufactured.

 These include: